 For his part, DCJ Boalick testified that the agency had no obligation to notify the parties or the public that a panel had been expanded because "[t]his is something we considered to be internal operations of the Board and deliberative process-type information," noting that the CJ had the authority to expand or unexpand a panel "at any time" without providing notice to the parties or the public.
 HT-2 at 188-91, 259-62, 334-36 (Boalick testimony).
 65 Like CJ Ruschke, he indicated that the parties would discover the panel's composition "when a decision issues" because the decision would list the names of the judges who "are actually on the panel at the time making that decision."
 Id., at 191-93, 218-19.
 In fact, he stated that this is the same process that the agency "used even if a judge had to drop off a case, say, due to a conflict of interest that arose or some other issue where they weren't able to continue participating."
 Id., (citing e.g., IAF, Tab 32 at 253 (expanded panel in Idle Free not noticed until decision issued)).
 Although he acknowledged that the agency has since revised this policy such that notice is required when a panel is expanded or unexpanded, he noted that this was not "our practice at the time."
 HT-2 at 295-96, 301-04, 335, 354-55; IAF, Tab 32 at 333-48 (SOP 2 (Revision 15)).
-66 Coincidentally, the agency's new policy that DCJ Boalick referenced during his testimony was published on September 20, 2018, or just two days after the reconstituted panel finally issued the decision in the Adidas/Nike IPR.
+66 Coincidentally, the agency's new the Department of Commerce.
+HT-1 at 267-70, 293-94.
+During the training session, the attorney advised that "if the Director's powers include the power to change the decision of panel, that is his prerogative as a policy and if you do not follow that policy you will be fired."
 Id.